benfiola/homelab/README.md

 # provides basic secrets management
 homelab bootstrap sealed-secrets
 ```

+> [!IMPORTANT]
+> Once sealed-secrets is bootstrapped, obtain its certificate via `homelab apps sealed-secrets get-certificate`.
+> Update the `homelab` Github workflow secret `SEALED_SECRETS_CERT` with this value.
+> Re-run the publish job to re-encrypt SealedSecret resources with this new cert.

 Once these workoads are all running, hand over deployments to _ArgoCD_ by running the following command: